Discover what to see in Mojacar and get to know one of the most charming towns of Spain.

 - children (8-16 y.o.): €1

-- discounts are available for groups of 5+ people
+- discounts are available for groups of 5+ people, students and retired people

 How to get to Mojacar